 - Receive an appropriate response with prompt and adequate action when we have failed to provide a satisfactory service.

 We aim to respond to customer feedback in a consistent and professional manner and use complaints to shape our services by providing regular reports about the complaints we receive.

 A complaint is: an expression of dissatisfaction about the management’s action or lack of action, or about the standard of a service, whether the action was taken by the management itself or a person acting on behalf of the management.

-A comment is: a personal opinion or belief, feedback or remark expressed by an Owner.
-Where the Owner indicates they expect a reply, or whether it is otherwise thought appropriate to do so, this will be dealt with as general correspondence.
+A comment is: a personal opinion or belief, feedback or remark expressed by an Owner or Occupier.
+Where the Owner or Occupier indicates they expect a reply, or whether it is otherwise thought appropriate to do so, this will be dealt with as general correspondence.

 2. MAKING A COMPLAINT

 Owners or Occupiers can make a complaint in any way they choose, including by letter, email, telephone or in person.
 When a complaint is made verbally, this should be to a member of the management team and the manager will record the details of the complaint and any specific outcome the Owner or Occupier is seeking.
 If the complaint is verbal or written and can be resolved to the complainant’s satisfaction within 24 hours by the relevant manager, it will be recorded in the complaints log as an “informal” complaint.
 In all other cases, the complaint will be referred to the Village General Manager as a Stage 1 complaint.